Polyglot or Not? Measuring Multilingual Encyclopedic Knowledge in Foundation Models: Analysis

 \subsection{Subject Entity Error Analysis}

-We analyzed LLaMA-33B's errors to get a better sense of systemic gaps in its fact recall.
-Helpfully, the metadata in our \textbf{Polyglot or Not} dataset provides natural analytical groupings to guide this exploration.
-To start, we surveyed the subject entities in our dataset.\\ \\ One direction we pursued was determining whether LLaMA-33B systematically erred when prompted with associations entailing geographic locations as the subject entities.
-The 3213 geographic entities we worked with appear in 48606 prompts in our 20 language assessment.
-The full process for extracting these is detailed in the \nameref{sssec:geo-labeling-process} section of the Appendix.
-Overall, LLaMA-33B answered these types of questions correctly at an 89.94\% clip.
-On a per-continent basis, the highest-performing continent was Asia with 93.31\% accuracy over 10729 questions and the lowest was Antarctica with 80.65\% accuracy over 5167 questions.
-Additionally, a chi-squared test for independence comparing LLaMA-33B's performance on geographic questions related to Asian locations compared to those in Europe confirms the model's superior performance on Asian locations is significant ($\chi^2 = 66.408, p < 0.001$).\\ \\ In a similar vein, we explored whether or not LLaMA-33B's errors were systematically related to whether the gender of the fact's subject was a man or a woman.
-The 951 entities we worked with appear in 16003 prompts in our 20 language assessment.
-The full process for extracting these is detailed in the \nameref{sssec:gender-labeling-process} section of the Appendix.
-LLaMA answered 75.87\% of these questions correctly in total, which is a noticeable 14.07\% performance dropoff compared to geographic entities.
-Male subjects are nearly 5 times as common as female subjects in the sample we worked with, yet the model performs slightly worse on facts about male subjects.
-A chi-squared test for independence comparing LLaMA's performance on questions about male subjects compared to female subjects confirms the model's superior performance on questions about female subjects is significant ($\chi^2 = 69.096, p < 0.001$).\\ \\
+We analyzed LLaMA-33B's errors across each of the 20 languages tested and found systemic gaps in its factual recall.\footnote{We analyzed LLaMA-33B because it both performs well on the multilingual test and boasts a parameter count suitable for interrogations on lightweight compute resources} We began by exploring associations from our dataset that feature geographic locations as their subject entity.
+The 3,213 geographic entities we worked with appear in 48,606 prompts in our 20 language assessment (see \nameref{sssec:geo-labeling-process} in the Appendix for details).
+LLaMA-33B answered these types of questions correctly at an 89.94\% clip.
+The top performing continent was Asia with 93.31\% accuracy for 10,729 questions, and the lowest was Antarctica with 80.65\% accuracy for 5,167 questions.
+A chi-squared test for independence comparing LLaMA-33B's performance on geographic questions related to Asian locations versus European locations confirms the superior performance on Asian locations is significant ($\chi^2 = 66.408, p < 0.001$).\\ \\ We also explored whether LLaMA-33B's errors were systematically related to the gender (male/female) of a fact's subject.
+The 951 entities sampled appear in 16,003 prompts in the test (see \nameref{sssec:gender-labeling-process} in the Appendix for details).
+LLaMA answered 75.87\% of these questions correctly.
+Male subjects are nearly 5 times as common as female subjects in the sample, yet the model performs slightly worse on facts about male subjects.
+A chi-squared test for independence comparing LLaMA's performance on questions about male subjects compared to female subjects confirms its superior performance on facts about females is significant ($\chi^2 = 69.096, p < 0.001$).\\